waltermillan/SpainCities/README.md

-# Proyecto SpainCities
+# SpainCities Project
-Visualizacion de regiones, provincias y ciudades de España.
+Visualization of regions, provinces and cities of Spain.

-## Objetivo:
+## Objective:

-Practicar .NET (C#) / SQL y Angular (Typescript) / Patrones de diseño / Arquitectura Onion. explicar, a grandes rasgos a gente ajena a la programación, que es BackEnd que es FrontEnd y que es BBDD. y a la vez armar un proyecto que sirve para explicar donde está cada region de España y que ciudades alberga.
+Practice .NET (C#) / SQL and Angular (Typescript) / Design Patterns / Onion Architecture.
+To explain, roughly to people outside of programming, what is BackEnd, what is FrontEnd and what is BBDD. and at the same time put together a project that serves to explain where each region of Spain is and what cities it houses.

-## Características
+## Features

 BACKEND:
-- Arquitectura Onion.
+- Onion Architecture.
-- Diseño de patrones: Repository, UnitOfWork
+- Pattern design: Repository, UnitOfWork

 FRONTEND:
-- Desarrollado con Angular 18.0.2
+- Developed with Angular 18.0.2.
-- Orientado a módulos.
+- Module-oriented.

-BBDD
+DB
-- Escrito en SQL Server
+- Written in SQL Server
-- Tablas (DDLs) y Datos (DMLs)
+- Tables (DDLs) and Data (DMLs)

-## Instalación
+## Installation

-1. Clona el repositorio:
+1. Clone the repository:

 git clone https://github.com/waltermillan/SpainCities.git
 YouTube: https://youtu.be/86pGkuyDWIQ